vouch-dev/vouch/vouch/README.md

 Software packages are usually used without review.
 Who's checked the code?
 Typically, no one but the author.
 Vouch is a review system designed to solve this problem.

-Vouch evaluates software dependancies using user generted micro-reviews.
+Vouch evaluates software dependencies using user generated micro-reviews.
 Even single line reviews become powerful when aggregated!

 ## Getting Started